kyle-compute/intelvis/web/backend/Architecture.md

   children  Device[] @relation("DeviceTree")

   // The 'path' uses a native PostgreSQL type not directly supported by Prisma,
-  // but Prisma will create it as a `text` column.
-A manual trigger manages this. path      String?  @db.Unsupported("ltree") alias     String? status    DeviceStatus @default(ACTIVE)
+ // This will be a TEXT column first.
+We will manually ALTER it to LTREE. path      String?  @db.Text alias     String? status    DeviceStatus @default(ACTIVE)